 - Providing substandard or incomplete work

-If these professional mistakes result in a financial loss for your client, the client could sue your business to recoup expenses.
+If these professional mistakes result in financial loss for your client, the client could sue your business to recoup expenses.
 That's where professional liability / errors and omissions insurance comes in.
 This policy can help cover:

 - Attorney's fees

 - Court costs

 Even if there was nothing wrong with the quality of your work, a difficult or dissatisfied client could sue your business over a perceived problem.
 That means you'll likely win the case if it goes to court, but you'll still have to pay for a legal defense and court costs.
 Without E&O insurance, that could represent a major financial difficulty for your business.

 The good news is that E&O / professional liability insurance may offer coverage for your legal expenses even if the lawsuit is frivolous.
 A meritless suit may waste your time, but it doesn't have to drain your resources, too.

 To find out how much professional liability insurance costs, check out our professional liability insurance cost report.

 E&O, professional liability, or malpractice: What's in a name?

 Now you may have a better grasp of what professional liability insurance does, but why does it have so many names?
 In short, different industries have adopted different names for this coverage over the years.
 It helps to discuss the policy by the name businesses are familiar with:

 - Malpractice insurance for medical and legal professionals